KaueMiziara/enigma-tui-simulator/README.md

 When multiple rotors are connected side by side in the machine, only the rightmost rotates.
 Each rotor model has a notch in a different key; the left side rotor will only move when the mechanism that rotates the wheels (a ratchet with pawls) pushes the notch, making both rotors step together.<br>

 ### Reflector
+Similar to a rotor, but doesn't rotate nor has anything connected to its left.<br>
+The reflector receives the electrical signal from the last rotor, passes to its other face and, instead of sending to a next component, it passes it back to its first face, sending to the last rotor again.<br>

 ### Calculating the number of possible initial settings
 > TODO